Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 Arbitration War: The Case of the Broken Dryer in Alton, NY

 In the sleepy town of Alton, New York (14413), a consumer dispute arbitration turned into a tense showdown that would test the limits of local goodwill and the small claims arbitration process.
-It began in early January 2024, when Lisa Thompson, a 42-year-old mother of two, purchased a deluxe electric dryer from FairTech Appliances located on Main Street.
+It began in early January 2024, when the claimant, a 42-year-old mother of two, purchased a deluxe electric dryer from FairTech Appliances located on Main Street.
 The dryer, priced at $849.99, promised energy efficiency and whisper-quiet operation—features that Lisa desperately wanted to ease her busy household duties.

 Within just three weeks, the dryer malfunctioned.
 "It started making strange noises then refused to dry clothes at all," Lisa recalled.
 After multiple repair attempts costing $230 out-of-pocket and several frustrating calls to FairTech’s customer service, Lisa was met with resistance.
-The store offered only a partial refund of $300, claiming the damage was “due to misuse”—an accusation Lisa firmly denied.
+The store offered only a partial refund of $300, claiming the damage was due to misuse”—an accusation Lisa firmly denied.

 On February 20, 2024, Lisa filed for arbitration through the New York State Consumer Protection Board, seeking a full refund of $849.99 plus reimbursement of repair costs, totaling $1,079.99.